Hoftun/app25/FEATURE_FLAGS.md

-# Feature Flag Middleware - Instruksjon
+# Feature Flag Middleware - Instructions

-Dette middlewaret lar deg aktivere og deaktivere funksjoner i en Express-applikasjon uten å endre koden eller restarte serveren.
+This middleware allows you to enable and disable features in an Express application without modifying the code or restarting the server.

 ____________________________________________________________________________________________________________________________________
-# Bruk
+# Usage

-Se alle feature flags
+View all feature flags
 -----------------------------------
 curl http://localhost:8000/features
 -----------------------------------

-Hvis ingen flagg er satt, får du:
+If no flags are set, you will receive:
 -------
 {}
 --------

 _____________________________________________________________________________________________________________________________________
-# Aktivere en feature
+# Enable a feature

 -------------------------------------------------------
 curl -X POST http://localhost:8000/features \